UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-digitalke/README.md

 - "Paragraphs" - the whole dataset, including original extracted paragraphs, creative prompts and three paragraphs expressing neutrality, entailment and contradiction, for each of the original paragraph respectively.
 - "evaluation-ChatGPT.xlsx" - statistic analysis comparing the performance of ChatGPT-3.5 and ChatGPT-4 in recognizing the semantic relationship between paragraphs.
 - "report/code" - contains both codes used for preprocessing and K-means clustering.
+- "Paragrafi_in_prompti.docx" - Word document with all of the paragraphs and creative prompts.